btarg/requiem-vault/GM/First Session/Club/Celebration.md

 >>1.  **The Cold Shoulder:** They pointedly ignore further attempts.
 You'll need a new approach or a different source of information.
 Perhaps another, less intimidating group, noticed something?
 (Leads to "Scan for Alternative Observers").
 >>2.  **Gossip Spreads:** One of them whispers loudly enough for you to (barely) overhear with a **DC 14 [[Stats#👁️ Perception|Perception]] check**: "...rather uncouth, trying to barge in.
 Did you *see* their attire?"
 Your party gains a temporary -1 to social checks with other NPCs in the club for the next hour as minor, unflattering rumours spread.
 >>3.  **A Sympathetic Outlier:** One of the quieter members of the group, perhaps looking a bit bored, catches your eye as you turn away.
 If approached alone (requiring a player to subtly split off or wait for an opportunity), they might offer a small piece of information with a **DC 10 [[Stats#🗣️ Influence|Influence]] check**: "Sorry, they can be a bit much.
 I *think* I saw your Professor talking to the bartender earlier.
 She looked a bit stressed.
 I don't know where she went after that."
 (This directly suggests the **"Talk to the Bartender"** option if not already pursued).
 >>4.  **Unintentional Distraction:** Your failed attempt, however brief, causes enough of a minor stir that it draws the attention of another group.
-The *(number of party members)* of them - all somewhat familiar-looking - stare as you awkwardly walk away. **(Notice the suspicious mercenaries)**
+The *(number of party members)* of them - all somewhat familiar-looking - stare as you awkwardly walk away. **(Notice the suspicious soldiers)**

 >[!question]- **Scan for Alternative Observers (The Wallflowers)**
 >Not everyone is part of the main throng.
 Some people prefer to observe from the side-lines.